 Such a manager could not be more wrong.

-Looking back on the employee's documented history with the company shows a long paper trail of positive evaluations and no performance problems, followed by an intense burst of negative documentation, and then a sudden termination.
+A look back on the employee's documented history with the company shows a long paper trail of positive evaluations and no performance problems, followed by an intense burst of negative documentation and then a sudden termination.
 This pattern does not look good for the employer or the new manager.

-Yes, being rude and mean actually is a bad thing for bosses.
-I know it sure doesn't appear that way to many people, who feel like bully bosses get rewarded by company executives for ruining the careers of regular people.
-But consider this: the bully boss does not come across well in court.
+Yes, being rude and mean is actually a bad thing for bosses.
+I know it sure doesn't appear that way too many people who feel like bully bosses get rewarded by company executives for ruining the careers of regular people.
+But consider this: The bully boss does not come across well in court.

 Juries will almost always side with the person with the most sympathetic story, who also comes across as being honest and not fake.
 And it doesn't matter all that much what the law says, and I say that as a lawyer.

-So look at this point and spin it around; an angry vindictive employee will not get the sympathy of the jury, even if that worker WAS discriminated against.
-That’s why it’s so crucial that you always come across as the reasonable, levelheaded employee who was trying all along to do the right thing.
-Even if your boss isn't taking this advice (especially if you boss isn't taking this advice) you should.
+So look at this point and spin it around.
+An angry, vindictive employee will not get the sympathy of the jury, even if that worker was discriminated against.
+That’s why it’s so crucial that you always come across as the reasonable, level-headed employee who was trying all along to do the right thing.
+Even if your boss isn't taking this advice (especially if your boss isn't taking this advice), you should.

 8. Careless Statements to EEOC Investigators

-Number eight in the manager mistakes that cause employers to lose lawsuits is careless statements to EEOC investigators.
-Yes, managers get interviewed by EEOC investigators after you file a claim with the EEOC.
-Managers often will spout off, vent to the investigator and say all kinds of careless things.
+The number eight mistake is careless statements to EEOC investigators.
+Yes, managers get interviewed by EEOC investigators after an employee files a claim with the EEOC.
+Managers often will spout off, vent to the investigator, and say all kinds of careless things.
 You can bet that you can use those against your manager later in court.
-It’s a great strategy, a way to see what your boss's “side of the story” is, and get your boss respond to you before your boss brings a defense attorney in for help.
-You will get an unfiltered version of your boss's story, and you can use it against him or her later on in court, or immediately in the EEOC case.
+It’s a great strategy, a way to see what your boss's side of the story is and get your boss to respond to you before they bring a defense attorney in for help.
+You will get an unfiltered version of your boss's story, and you can use it against him or her later on in court or immediately in the EEOC case.

 This is a secret way to get raw facts out of your employer, and you should use it to your advantage.
-And again, this trick is so powerful that defense attorneys go around training their clients to be really careful, to not respond to the EEOC on their own, and to always get company's attorneys involved early.
-If you boss is cocky enough to believe that he or she is always in the right, then your boss may be just the type to make all kinds of statements to an EEOC investigator that having nothing to do with your performance and make it look like you were terminated or retaliated against for nebulous, suspect reasons like “not a team player,” “attitude,” or “she just wasn't a good fit for our culture.”
+And again, this trick is so powerful that defense attorneys go around training their clients to be really careful, to not respond to the EEOC on their own, and to always get company attorneys involved early.
+If your boss is cocky enough to believe that he or she is always in the right, then your boss may be just the type to make all kinds of statements to an EEOC investigator that have nothing to do with your performance and make it look like you were terminated or retaliated against for nebulous, suspect reasons like “not a team player,” “attitude,” or “not being a good fit for our culture.”

 9. Firing Employees Too Fast